kobolabs/metadata-style-guide/README.md

 ## On Sale Date (ONIX 2.1) / Embargo Date (ONIX 3.0)
 ### Definition</br>
-The On Sale Date is when your title is made active on site.
+The On Sale Date/Embargo Date is when your title is made active on site.
 If your book is available for preorder, it is the date it goes from preorder to regular sale.
 This is also the date the epub will be available for download to customer libraries.
-* In ONIX 3.0 The Embargo Date should be used as the On Sale Date field is deprecated.</br>

 ### Best Practice	</br>
 > Excel: The required date format is YYYY-MM-DD.
 > If no On Sale/Embargo date is provided, the default date is the date metadata is ingested.
-This could prove problematic for titles with a future on sale date as the title might go live early.

 ### Correct Usage (example)	</br>
 Info               | Excel                       | ONIX 2.1                   | ONIX 3.0